UnixJunkie/line-oriented/README.md

 # line-oriented
-OCaml library for basic operations on files made of lines of text
+OCaml library for very basic operations on files made of lines of text

+Because text is better for humans compared to JSON/XML/you_name_it. ;^)